aarong/feedme-server-core/README.md

 Emitted when the server state changes from `starting` or `started` to `stopping`.

+The `stopping` event is emitted synchronously when there is a call to `server.stop()`, so the application should attach any event handlers before making such a call.

 If the server is transitioning from `started` to `stopping`, then a `disconnect` event is emitted for each previously-connected client before the `stopping`